Mervyn Le Roy | Happiness Ahead

 revolving house in tornado, spiral start of Yellow Brick Road: The Wizard of Oz,

-Busby Berkely round designs: Million Dollar Mermaid)
+Busby Berkeley round designs: Million Dollar Mermaid)

 Costumes:

-- Festive men in white tie and tails (Fairbanks: Little Caesar, King: The King and the Chorus Girl,
+- Festive men in white tie and tails (Fairbanks: Little Caesar,

-Albert: Million Dollar Mermaid, Dana Andrews: Strange Lady in Town) tuxedo (Robert Sterling: Johnny Eager)
+Dana Andrews: Strange Lady in Town)

-- Metal clothes, dealt with by technology ("Pettin' in the Park" and can opener: Gold Diggers of 1933,
+("Pettin' in the Park" and can opener, women dressed in coins: Gold Diggers of 1933,

-Tin Man and oil can: The Wizard of Oz, gold metallic swimsuits: Million Dollar Mermaid)
+Tin Man and oil can: The Wizard of Oz,

 - Groups in elaborate, related costumes (Munchkins: The Wizard of Oz,